Indonesian flag

 Growth Potential

-The Indonesian e-commerce market is growing at 18.5% annually, with a total market size of $62B.
-This represents a significant opportunity for businesses looking to expand internationally.
+The Indonesian e-commerce market is growing at 18.5% per year, with a total market size of $62B.
+It is a real opportunity for any business looking to expand internationally.

 Target Audience

-175M online shoppers actively buying products in Indonesia, East Timor, Malaysia (informal use).
-These customers are ready to purchase from international sellers who speak their language.
+175M online shoppers are actively buying in Indonesia, East Timor, Malaysia (informal use).
+These customers are ready to buy from international sellers who speak their language.

-Indonesian Cultural & Language Insights for Product Translation
+Indonesian Culture and Language Insights for Product Translation

-Use a Mixed tone with Respectful, Friendly, Community-oriented, Direct but polite style when writing product descriptions.
+Use a Mixed tone with a Respectful, Friendly, Community-oriented, Direct but polite style when writing product descriptions.

 Key Considerations